Ops Manager Security Overview and Policy

 Low vulnerabilities are all other issues that have a security impact.
 These include vulnerabilities for which exploitation is believed to be extremely difficult, or for which successful exploitation would have minimal impact.

-VMware schedules regular monthly releases of software to address Low and Medium severity vulnerability exploits.
-When High severity vulnerability exploits are identified, VMware releases fixes to software as quickly as possible.
+Ops Manager schedules regular monthly releases of software in the Ops Manager suite to address Low and Medium severity vulnerability exploits.
+When High severity vulnerability exploits are identified, Ops Manager releases fixes to software in the Ops Manager suite on-demand, with as fast a turnaround as possible.

-To review an archive of Ops Manager vulnerability reports, see the VMware Product Vulnerability Reports on the VMware Tanzu Application Security Team page.
+To review an archive of Ops Manager vulnerability reports, see the Pivotal Product Vulnerability Reports on the Pivotal Application Security Team page.